The LAST Factory

-Long-time fans of LAST will remember our leatherette holders.
-Many years ago we had to discontinue using these boxes because our bottle supplier stopped making the flat-sided amber glass model that fit into the compartments.
+Long-time fans of LAST will remember our leatherette boxes.
+Many years ago we had to discontinue using these because our bottle supplier stopped making the flat-sided amber glass model that fit into the compartments.
 After a fruitless search the company switched to the Boston Round bottle style, which was the wrong shape.
 But now the flat bottles are back in production, and there is much rejoicing at the Factory.

 We have decided to pair our Last Cups with the Leatherette Kit and offer them as a gift set.
 Since there are only 75 cups this is a very limited edition product, and is only available for purchase here on our website.
 So put on a record, sip some coffee, and indulge in some serious ’80s nostalgia.
 And act soon, because when they are gone, they’re gone!

-Latest Forum Question
+Latest Forum Question is Solved

 Everyone is digging into their cherished record collections again, and firing up their old turntables.
 Vintage media is hot again, and for good reason.
 For decades many listeners have sworn by the clear sound that vinyl records produce.
 The music has more depth than today’s digital renditions.
 But you may have a lot of questions about the best way to preserve and maintain your vinyl (and tape and cds…), as well as your stylus and sound system.
 This website allows you to explore and learn all about it.
 Look at our forums where people ask our company owner Walter about anything from Edison wax cylinders to styrene and shellac records.
-Explore one of our latest entertaining questions, The Mystery of the Appearance of Hibernating Vinyl Crud.
+Read the resolution to one of our more entertaining questions, The Mystery of the Appearance of Hibernating Vinyl Crud.

 What is the number one question we get?